 Open Floor Plans Often Lead to Open Closets

 Open closets have become standard in many European countries.
-The trend has finally crossed the ocean for 2019 and homeowners throughout the United States are embracing the idea of a closet space without doors.
+The trend has finally crossed the ocean and homeowners throughout the United States are embracing the idea of a closet space without doors.
 The premise behind open closets is that they banish doors (and often the walls themselves) in favor of a highly organized system of built-in shelves, doors, baskets and drawers.
 The results fully integrate clothing with the character of the room, creating a true dressing room space within the bedroom.

 Open closets tie in with the current trend towards open floor plans throughout the home.
 By removing the doors to your closet, you can also visually increase the square footage of the room.
 To pull off this look, however, you must have a very organized closet.

 A well-designed closet space is beautiful on its own and should be on display rather than hidden behind doors.

 Closets without doors work well in many applications:

 Large Walk-In Closets: Removing the door and/or wall from a large walk in closet will visually open up the bedroom to create a dressing room space within the room.
 It is very important to use a lot of built-ins to keep the area looking organized and tidy.
 Color choices, from the hangers, to baskets, to choices of finishes used should coordinate with the décor of the sleeping space.
 Glass cabinets can be used to great effect as a place to showcase special possessions.
 Large walk-in closets can also incorporate a closet island into the design, taking the place of dressers and other furniture pieces in the bedroom.
 This will open up the sleeping space further, possibly allowing for a sitting or reading area.